m-saeid/ModeNetR_PointSkipNet/README.md

+Below is a comprehensive, visually appealing, and coherent README.md that integrates key points from the paper along with all the provided links and images.
+You can copy and paste this directly into your repository.

+---

-# Enhancing 3D Point Cloud Classification with ModelNet-R and Point-SkipNet
+# Enhancing 3D Point Cloud Classification with ModelNet‑R and Point‑SkipNet

 <p align="center">
   <a href="https://arxiv.org/link_paper">